Alia Bhatt: Established actress (2016–2021)

 Bhatt launched her own production company named Eternal Sunshine Productions in early 2019.
 Her first appearance that year was opposite Ranveer Singh in Zoya Akhtar's Gully Boy, a musical inspired by the life of the street rappers Divine and Naezy.
-She attended acting workshops to learn a ghetto dialect to enable her to improvise on set.
+She attended acting workshops to learn Bambaiya Hindi to enable her to improvise on set.
 The film premiered at the 69th Berlin International Film Festival.
-Writing for Screen International, Lee Marshall opined that "it's Bhatt's sharp performance that carries most successfully the mix of wry humour, romance and social comment that Gully Boy essays".
+Writing for Screen International, Lee Marshall opined that "Bhatt's sharp performance carries most successfully the mix of wry humour, romance and social comment that Gully Boy essays.”
 With global earnings of over ₹2.37 billion, the film emerged as Bhatt's highest-grossing release to that point.
 Gully Boy won a record 13 Filmfare Awards, and Bhatt was awarded with her career's third Best Actress trophy.

 The ensemble period drama Kalank (2019) marked Bhatt's biggest-budget film to that point.
 Set in the 1940s prior to the partition of India, it featured Dhawan and her as star-crossed lovers.
 She watched the films Mughal-e-Azam (1960) and Umrao Jaan (1981) to learn the body language of women from the era; to better her Urdu-speaking skills, she watched the Pakistani television series Zindagi Gulzar Hai.
-Shubhra Gupta bemoaned that she was "watchable, if increasingly, exasperatingly familiar".
+Shubhra Gupta bemoaned that she was "watchable, if increasingly, exasperatingly familiar.”
 The film did not perform well at the box office.
-Bhatt next starred in Sadak 2 (2020), a sequel to her father's crime film Sadak (1991), which due to the COVID-19 pandemic in India could not be released theatrically and instead streamed on Disney+ Hotstar.
+Bhatt next starred in Sadak 2 (2020), a sequel to her father's crime film Sadak (1991), which, due to the COVID-19 pandemic in India, could not be released theatrically and instead streamed on Disney+ Hotstar.
 The death of Sushant Singh Rajput sparked a debate on nepotism in the Hindi film industry; his fans blamed Bhatt for being one of the beneficiaries of nepotism and for once speaking dismissively of Rajput on Johar's chat show Koffee with Karan.
-This led to vote brigading on the film's trailer on YouTube, on which it became the second most-disliked video.
-The film received negative reviews, and Pallabi Dey Purkayastha of The Times of India dismissed Bhatt's performance "by her own high standards" to be "strictly average".
+This led to vote brigading on the film's trailer on YouTube, on which it became the second most-disliked video to that point.
+The film received negative reviews, and Pallabi Dey Purkayastha of The Times of India dismissed Bhatt's performance "by her own high standards" to be "strictly average.”